khalil-sam/un-vote/README.md

 dateOrder: "incr" to sort votes in date-increasing order; anything else to sort in date-decreasing order.
 Defaults to "incr"

-category [DOESNT WORK YET]: specifies a single category from which to allow the results (out of the results returned from the page size/number).
+category: specifies a single category from which to allow the results (out of the results returned from the page size/number).
 If omitted, all categories allowed.

 year (number): Return results from one specific year.
 If omitted, allow all years.